vderyagin/org-archive-mirror/Readme.md

-# org-archive-subtree-preserve-structure #
+# org-archive-mirror #

-This package provides an archiving function for org-mode, which makes sure archived entry is under the same heading hierarchy as it was in its original place.
-I wrote this because configurability provided by org-archive is not enough to achieve this result.
+This package provides an archiving functionality for org-mode, which makes sure archived entry is under the same heading hierarchy as it was in its original place.

 ## Installation ##